Carnival in Belgium is steeped in history and folklore, with several celebrations dating more than 500 years, such as the Binche Carnival.

 Traditionally, carnival in Belgium stems from pagan traditions to expel winter spirits and encourage spring, although it became tied to the Christian period of Lent around the turn of the 6th century.
 Unlike their neighbors whose Dutch carnival celebrations finish before Ash Wednesday, the starting day of Lent, the Belgian carnival season extends until mid-Lent in March.

 It is also a great time to indulge in carnival regional specialties, such as the sweet meringue Baisers de Malmedy, Pets-de-nonne (‘nun’s fart’) of fried choux-pastry, or the cream-filled doughnuts Boules de Berlin.
-You can read more about the top Belgian desserts and top Belgian foods.
+You can read more about the best Belgian desserts and Belgian foods.

 If you want to partake in carnival in Belgium, here are some of the most famous of Belgium’s quirky carnivals, including Binche carnival, Stavelot, Aalst and Malmedy.